tfogo/mongodb-go-tutorial/README.md

 fmt.Printf("Matched %v documents and updated %v documents.\n", updateResult.MatchedCount, updateResult.ModifiedCount)
 ```

-### Finding Documents
+### Find documents

 To find a document, you will need a filter document as well as a pointer to a value into which the result can be decoded.
 To find a single document, use `collection.FindOne()`.
 This method returns a single result which can be decoded into a value.
-We'll use the same `filter` variable we used in the update query to match a document where the name is Ash.
+You'll use the same `filter` variable you used in the update query to match a document where the name is Ash.

 ```go
 // create a value into which the result can be decoded